emlbrg/python_testing_wiki/README.md

    Area of circles with r = -3 is 28.274333882308138.                           # negative radius?!
    Area of circles with r = (2+5j) is (-65.97344572538566+62.83185307179586j).  # tuple?!
    Area of circles with r = True is 3.141592653589793.                          # bool?!
-   Traceback (most recent call last):                                           # get this error becasue you used a string File "circles.py", line 11, in < module >
+   Traceback (most recent call last):                                           # get this error because you used a string File "circles.py", line 11, in < module >
      A = circle_area(r)
    File "circles.py", line 4, in circle_area